 - Find out beforehand if the dive is a single- or double-cylinder dive, because many dive centers use the number of cylinders as a reference to determine how long each dive time will be.

 - Make sure you fully understand the dive site, depth and type of dive you are booking.
 Get as many details as possible.
 Remember to dive well within your training and limitations.

-- Make sure that your buddy is as proficient as yourself or better.
+- Make sure that your buddy (if you are certified as an Open Water 20 diver) is as proficient as yourself or better.

-- Always carry a rescue sausage/SMB, reel, compass, and flashlight.
+- Always carry a rescue sausage/SMB, reel or spool, compass, and flashlight.